 Test positivity rates in sampled clusters declined over time

 To assess whether the observed temporal declines in test positivity rates, as depicted in Figure 2b, were influenced by variations in the months during which the 2010, 2015, 2018, and 2021 surveys were conducted, we conducted a comparison of clusters sampled in the same months but surveyed in different years.
-The analysis involved 652 clusters surveyed in the months of October and November, with data spanning all four survey years, as well as December, with data available for three survey years.
-Specifically, when examining clusters sampled in October, it was observed that 51% of clusters in the 2021 survey reported zero positive tests, in contrast to 53% in the 2018 survey, 50% in the 2015 survey, and 32% in the 2010 survey (Figure 3a).
-For clusters sampled in November, the percentages of clusters reporting zero positive tests were 54% in both 2021 and 2018, compared to 46% in 2015 and 43% in 2010 (Figure 3b).
-Likewise, for clusters sampled in December, 100% of clusters in the 2021 survey had zero positive tests, whereas this figure was 66% for the 2018 survey and only 13% for the 2010 survey (Figure 3c)."
+The analysis involved 740 clusters surveyed in the months of October and November, with data spanning all four survey years, as well as December, with data available for three survey years.
+Specifically, when examining clusters sampled in October, it was observed that 51% of clusters in the 2021 survey reported zero positive tests, in contrast to 53% in the 2018 survey, 50% in the 2015 survey, and 32% in the 2010 survey (Supplementary 1a).
+For clusters sampled in November, the percentages of clusters reporting zero positive tests were 54% in both 2021 and 2018, compared to 46% in 2015 and 43% in 2010 (Figure 1b).
+Likewise, for clusters sampled in December, 100% of clusters in the 2021 survey had zero positive tests, whereas this figure was 66% for the 2018 survey and only 13% for the 2010 survey (Supplementary 1c)."